Ahmadu Bello University Teaching Hospital

 Ahmadu Bello University Teaching Hospital is a public hospital located in Zaria, Nigeria.
 It serves as a training institute for clinical students studying at Ahmadu Bello University.
 The hospital attends to both in-patients and out-patients.
 Cases treated at the hospital include malnutrition, cancer, burn victims, and COVID-19.

 History

-In 2023, the Department of Gynaecology and Obstetrics at the teaching hospital commenced the in vitro fertilisation process, with the first baby delivered on 16 May 2023 through this process, weighing 3kg.
+In 2023, the Department of Gynaecology and Obstetrics at the teaching hospital commenced the in vitro fertilisation process, with the first baby delivered on 16 May 2023 through this process, weighing 3 kg.